GEN IN CONVERSATION SERIES – 16 JUNE 2020

 The following resources were suggested for participants by event speakers:

-Listen to the audio recording or watch the YouTube video of the event:
+If you missed the event, you can listen to the audio recording or watch the YouTube video:

 Dr. Octaviana Valenzuela Trujillo

 Octaviana V. Trujillo (Yaqui), Ph.D., is founding chair and professor in the department of Applied Indigenous Studies at Northern Arizona University and teaches courses on Tribal Nation Building.
 Professor Trujillo’s studies have been augmented through such activities as a Fulbright Fellowship in India, attending the Instituto Cultural de Guanajuato in Mexico, participating in study sessions of the International Institute of Human Rights in Strasbourg, France, and the Salzburg Institute in Austria, as well as serving as a delegate to the international “Beijing UN Forum on Women.”
 She has travelled extensively internationally related to her own research interests, as a Kellogg Foundation Leadership Fellow, and in conjunction with international community development and human rights delegations in Mexico, Israel, Ecuador, Northern Ireland, Bolivia, Guatemala and Colombia.

 Professor Trujillo has been the recipient of a number of academic and leadership fellowships from institutions including Newberry Library, Rockefeller Foundation, Smithsonian and Kellogg Foundation.
 Dr. Trujillo has also served as an active national member of the American Friends Service Committee and Farmworker Justice, working to foster community-based resources for promoting social justice.
 As the first Chairwoman of the Pascua Yaqui of Arizona, she established the first tribal education department and secured funding for a number of seminal education and social services programs focusing on economic opportunity and cultural enhancement.